cksystemsteaching/selfie/manuscript/semantics.md

 Q> Where does semantics come from and how do we create it on a machine?

 The source code of selfie is ultimately a sequence of bits.
 How do they get their meaning?
 Bits, as is, have no meaning, they are just bits.
 Characters, by the way, are no different.
 Characters, as is, have no meaning either, they are just symbols, and can anyway be encoded in bits.
-Meaning is created by the person reading or writing them.
-But when it comes to a machine the meaning of bits and thus characters or any kind of symbol has to be created mechanically.
+When it comes to a machine the meaning of bits and thus characters or any kind of symbol has to be created mechanically.
 The key insight is that the meaning of bits is in the process of changing bits, not in the bits themselves.

 X> Let us take two numbers, say 7 and [42](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy "42"), and then add 7 to 42.
 What we obviously get is 49 transforming 7 and 42 into 49.

-The process of adding 7 to 42, according to the rules of elementary arithmetic, makes 7 and 42 represent numbers rather than something else.
-But if we just look at 7 and 42 they could mean anything.
+The process of adding 7 to 42, according to the rules of elementary arithmetic, makes 7, 42, and 49 represent numbers rather than something else.
+But if we just look at 7, 42, and 49 they could mean anything.
 In this example, elementary arithmetic provides meaning, namely the semantics of natural numbers.
 This is why it is so important to learn elementary arithmetic in school.
 It tells us what numbers are, not just how to add, subtract, multiply, and divide them!

 [Elementary Arithmetic](https://en.wikipedia.org/wiki/Elementary_arithmetic "Elementary Arithmetic") : The simplified portion of arithmetic that includes the operations of addition, subtraction, multiplication, and division.

 Virtually all modern computers include circuitry for performing elementary arithmetic but they do so with binary rather than decimal numbers since computers only handle bits.
-Our example of 7 and 42 in binary is just as simple.
+Our example of 7, 42, and 49 in binary is just as simple.

 X> The number 7 in binary is 111.
 The number 42 in binary is 101010.
 Adding 111 to 101010 works in exactly the same way than adding 7 to 42.
 The result is 110001 which is binary for 49.

-Again, adding 111 to 101010 makes 111 and 101010 represent numbers while they could otherwise represent anything.
+Again, adding 111 to 101010 makes 111, 101010, and 110001 represent numbers while they could otherwise represent anything.
 More on encoding numbers in binary can be found in the [next chapter](#encoding).

 [Binary Number](https://en.wikipedia.org/wiki/Binary_number "Binary Number") : A number expressed in the binary numeral system or base-2 numeral system which represents numeric values using two different symbols: typically 0 (zero) and 1 (one).